 Broward County Criminal Defense

 If you are being charged with a weapons-related offense, Hager & Schwartz, P.A. can help.
 We have an in-depth understanding of Florida’s weapon laws.
-Contact us today to set up a free initial case evaluation with our Fort Lauderdale criminal defense attorneys.
+Contact us today to set up an immediate case evaluation with our Fort Lauderdale criminal defense attorneys.